PANTHEONtech/StoneWork/docs/UPDATE_PROCEDURE.md

 **Note:** If your *vpp-agent* was not yet merged into upstream repository, but you want to use it in StoneWork anyway, you will need to set the custom version to be used temporarily.

-To do so, examine the `go.mod` and use the replace clause prepared on the bottom.
+To do so, examine the `go.mod` and use the replace clause prepared at the bottom.

-Now, verify that `ls submodule/vpp-agent` is not empty.
-If it is, download StoneWork submodules with `git submodule update --init --recursive`

-After these steps, StoneWork will use vpp-agent from `submodule/vpp-agent` as its build dependency.
+StoneWork will now use vpp-agent from the folder specified in the replace clause as its build dependency.

-Now, you just need to apply your patches (or track remote branch) to this vpp-agent workspace.

 ## 2.4 Run StoneWork tests